lavinan26/REST-API-Lambda-Function/README.md

-# README #
+# Lambda Function for REST API #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-This repo consists the lambda function for a REST API to connect with MongoDB
+This repo consists the AWS lambda function for a REST API to connect with MongoDB

 ### How do I get set up? ###